nofitnessforpurpose/OPL-1-Wire/README.md

 ### Summary
-A standard DS18B20 1-Wire device is connected:
+A standard 1-Wire device (such as th DS18B20) is connected:

 | Pin |  TSRIOB Pin | 1-Wire Function |
 | --- | - | - |